WeblateOrg/weblate/docs/management.rst

     Reloads translations from disk (eg. in case you did some updates in Git repository).

+.. option:: rebuild_index

+    Rebuilds index for fulltext search.
+This might be lengthy operation if you have huge set of translation units.

+    You can use ``--clean`` to remove all words from database prior updating.

 .. option:: setupgroups

     Configures default groups and (if called with ``--move``) assigns all users